Altus Unification War

 The good-mannered pretense stops now.

 It might sound odd for the Beast King to lower himself to the role of a prime minister, but the lion probably accepted the appointment in exchange for his life.
-Serosh’s face bears scars proving that he took beatings in battle.
-As its lord, he had most likely confronted Hoarah Loux during the assault on his castle, only for the old king to lose against the young warrior.
+Serosh bears battle scars on his face and armor, the gash blinding one eye also slicing through his crown — clearly, a battle ended his reign.
+The old king had most likely confronted Hoarah Loux during the assault on the castle, only to lose against the young warrior.
+A bear hunter of the highlands would never miss out on mortal combat against such a ferocious beast.
+But, in the end, Hoarah didn’t finish the job.
 Perhaps it was at Marika’s direction, or perhaps the golden lion himself sued for peace.
-Either way, in sparing his life, the barbarian gave Serosh the opportunity to be recruited as an ally in their new Order.
+Either way, in sparing his life, the barbarian gave Serosh the opportunity to be recruited as an ally.
 The Beast King, with his incredible wisdom and years of experience, would be an asset in building the kingdom to come, and he had seen Hoarah Loux’s potential as the next Elden Lord.
-This was the perfect chance to break old ties and carve out a place in the new era.
+This was the perfect chance to break old ties and carve out a place for himself in the new Order.

 Indeed, Serosh’s submission to Godfrey had apparently become the model for others to follow.
 The Ruler’s Mask is more accurately worn by a “feudal lord” (領主) of a small province in the larger kingdom.
 It portrays the lord as an “old sage”, (老賢) the same term used to describe Serosh in the description of the Golden Beast Crest Shield.
 The complementary Ruler’s Robe also overlays the standard Upper-Class Robe with a blue overcoat, mirroring how Serosh rests his form upon Godfrey’s flowing blue mantle.
 What does it say then that the faith-boosting mask’s wisened and wizened visage denotes the ideal lord; someone competent yet unthreatening to the central government?
 Godfrey desired his retainers place their faith in their King, to support but never to supersede him.
 He wanted them to know competence but preferred they never put it to use challenging his authority.
 They might counsel him and, in some sense, rule through him, but it was always at the king’s discretion.
 And old Serosh was the first to be defanged, setting a high standard for Godfrey’s human vassals to meet.